-- Water bottles – It can get HOT on the Sandbanks beach.
+- Water bottles – It can get HOT on Sandbanks beaches.
 Make sure you stay hydrated and don’t create waste by bringing your own water bottles.
 You can refill them throughout the park

-- Swimsuits and towels – Sandbanks is all about the beach!
+- Swimsuits and towels – Sandbanks has some amazing swimming areas!
 Don’t leave your swimwear at home.

 - First Aid Kit – Because stubbed toes can happen.